programmingprincess/programmingprincess.github.io/projects.md

 * Voice and tone guide - a Wordpress theme that helps clients develop better content by displaying short, helpful brand tips. *2017*

 * [Burger Builder](https://github.com/programmingprincess/burgerbuilder/) ([demo](http://jiaqiwu.com/burgerbuilder/)) - developed at [SWHacks 2017](https://swhacks.org/), Burger Builder is an intuitive and simple web application where you can craft the burger of your dreams! (jQuery, HTML/CSS). *2017*

+* See more miscellaneous web projects on my [GitHub](http://github.com/programmingprincess)

 <!-- * [Sun Devil Dice](https://github.com/programmingprincess/team21) - a Java Applet developed for introductory software engineering course at ASU. *2016* -->